Top k Row Filter

 • Order: Specifies the sorting order:

-• Ascending: The smallest or earliest in the order will appear at the top of the list.
-E.g., for numbers the sort is smallest to largest, for dates the sort will be oldest dates to most recent.
+• Ascending: The smallest or earliest value in the order will appear at the top of the list.
+For example, for numbers this will sort the values from smallest to largest; for dates this will sort the values from oldest to most recent date.

-• Descending: The largest or latest in the order will appear at the top of the list.
-E.g., for numbers the sort is largest to smallest, for dates the sort will be most recent dates to oldest.
+• Descending: The largest or latest value in the order will appear at the top of the list.
+For example, for numbers this will sort the values from largest to smallest; for dates this will sort the values from most recent to oldest date.

 • String comparison: Specifies which type of sorting to apply to the strings:

-• Natural: Sorts strings by treating the numeric parts of a string as one character.
+• Natural: Natural sort order is applied.
+Sorts strings by treating the numeric parts of a string as one character.
 For example, results in sort order “'Row1', 'Row2', 'Row10'”.

-• Lexicographic: Sorts strings so that each digit is treated as a separated character.
+• Lexicographic: Lexicographic sort order is applied.
+Sorts strings by comparing character-by-character.
 For example, results in sort order “'Row1', 'Row10', 'Row2'”.

 Sort missing values to end